peteroupc/peteroupc.github.io/random.md

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples

-Examples of statistically-random generators include the following:
+Examples of statistical-random generators include the following:
+- XorShift\* 128/64 (state length 128 bits; nonzero seed).
+- XorShift\* 64/32 (state length 64 bits; nonzero seed).
 - `xoroshiro128+` (state length 128 bits; nonzero seed &mdash; but see warning in the [source code](http://xoroshiro.di.unimi.it/xoroshiro128plus.c) about the lowest bit of the PRNG's outputs).
-- `xorshift128+` (state length 128 bits; nonzero seed).
 - `Lehmer128` (state length 128 bits).
 - `JKISS` on top of page 3 of Jones 2010 (state length 128 bits; seed with four 32-bit nonzero pieces).
 - C++'s [`std::ranlux48` engine](http://www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed).
+- PCG (classes named `pcg32`, `pcg64`, and `pcg64_fast`; state lengths 127, 255, and 127 bits, respectively) by Melissa O'Neill.

 Non-examples include the following:
-- Mersenne Twister shows a [systematic failure](http://xoroshiro.di.unimi.it/#quality) in one of the `BigCrush` tests.
+- Mersenne Twister shows a [systematic failure](http://xoroshiro.di.unimi.it/#quality) in one of the tests in `BigCrush`, part of  L'Ecuyer and Simard's "TestU01".
 (See also S. Vigna, "[An experimental exploration of Marsaglia's `xorshift` generators, scrambled](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", as published in the `xoroshiro128+` website.)
 - Any [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `std::minstd_rand` and `std::minstd_rand0` engines) has a _state length_ of less than 64 bits.
 (See also the Wikipedia article for further problems with linear congruential generators.)

 <a id=Seeded_Random_Generators></a>